 Whether you’re passionate about helping people achieve fitness and wellness goals or sharing your love for dance with others , the Department of Kinesiology and Health Science can help you prepare for a rewarding career.

-What kind of jobs can I get with a kinesiology and health science degree?
+What kind of jobs can I get with a kinesiology and public health degree?

 Here are just a few of the career options available to you, depending on the program you decide to pursue.

-- Health science: public health education, health and fitness counseling, workplace safety, patient education and youth outreach
+- Public health: public health education, health and fitness counseling, workplace safety, patient education and youth outreach

 - Kinesiology concentration in exercise science: personal fitness training, sports performance, medicine, rehabilitation, research and allied health fields

 - Kinesiology concentration in all-level teaching (early childhood through 12th grade): physical education instruction, allied health field and athletic team coaching